zhouzhongyuan/blog/contents/articles/pair-programming-is-not-a-panacea/index.md

 Much like group work back in high school, pairing can lead to a situation where the engagement of the two people are at different levels.
-One person may contribute more simply because they are more interested or having a particularly good day, are more disciplined, whatever it may be.
+One person may contribute more simply because they are more interested or are having a particularly good day, are more disciplined, whatever it may be.
 The other person may contribute less due to being uncomfortable, bored or even internally not agreeing with the chosen approach.
 If nothing else, this is costly.
 A perfectly